DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 A successful DC 12 Wisdom (Medicine) check reveals that the elk's throat was torn away by a single massive set of jaws, easily large enough to devour a humanoid's torso whole.

 > [!info]+ **Interior Lighting**
 > No torches line the walls of the cave.
-Instead, small clusters of glowing amber fungus line the walls in their place, each cluster providing dim light in a 5-foot-radius.
+Instead, small clusters of glowing yellow fungus line the walls in their place, each cluster providing dim light in a 5-foot-radius.
 ## L4a.
 Cave Mouth & Guard Post
 <span class="citation"><em>This area corresponds to Z1.
 Cave Mouth (p.
 203) and Z2.
 Guard Post (p.
 203).</em></span>